MaDHouSe79/mh-parkingV2/README.md

 - Step 4: Start your server.

 # Commands
-- `/toggleparktext` this disable or enable the text above the parked vehicle. (for streamers)
+- `/toggleparktext` this disable or enable the text above the parked vehicles. (for streamers)
 - `/parkmenu` to open the parked menu so you can set a waypoint.

 # Installation QB-Garages